 HOW WE ADDRESS THE ISSUE

-To demonstrate our commitment to the reduction of GHG emissions, we have set the following goals
+To demonstrate our commitment to the reduction of GHG emissions, we have set the following goals toward 2023

-- Increase renewable energy usage from 0.06% of total energy consumption in 2017 to 5% in 2023
+- Increase renewable energy usage to 5% of total energy consumption compared to 0.06% in 2018.

 AIS believes that it is our responsibility to address climate change through leveraging our capability and innovation.
 We put our efforts to constantly reduce of GHG emissions and improve energy efficiency in our operations as well as in the development of new products and services.
 In the meantime, we also promote a green value chain among our partners, suppliers, and distributors.

 Our recent efforts to counter climate change are as follows:

 AIS is committed to its mission of playing a part in combating global warming and carries out various projects to reduce GHG emissions, including, enhancing the energy efficiency of our network and data centers, utilizing alternative energy and reducing paper usage.